arenberg-watermill/arenberg-watermill.github.io/_pages/curve-fit.md

 </figure>

 #### Mill 2
-As mentioned before, mill 2 uses the fitted curve of bin 2 as it contains most of the data points.

 <figure>
   <div class="zoom-without-container">
         <img src="/images/modelfitgraphs/mill2-extrapolate-quadratic-most-data.png">
   </div>
-  <figcaption>Mill 1: Estimated and actual RPM in 2022</figcaption>
+  <figcaption>Mill 2: Estimated and actual RPM in 2022</figcaption>
 </figure>

-Zooming in again shows that the model fits the actual data really well, as expected.
+Zooming in again shows that the model fits the actual data really well, as there is a single overpowering bin.

 <figure>
   <div class="zoom-without-container">